-In Spain, consumption or minor personal possession in public places is deemed a serious order offence, punishable by administrative sanctions, with fines of EUR 601 to EUR 30 000 (Law on the Protection of Citizens’ Security (2015), Article 36).
+In Spain, consumption or minor personal possession in public places is deemed a (non-criminal) order offence, punishable by fines of EUR 601 to EUR 30 000 (Law on the Protection of Citizens’ Security (2015), Article 36).
 For minors, the fine can be suspended if the offender voluntarily attends treatment, rehabilitation or counselling activities.

 Drug trafficking offences and penalties are defined in the Criminal Code, Articles 368-378.
-Penalty ranges are determined by the seriousness of the health damage associated with the drugs involved and any aggravating or mitigating circumstances that may exist, such as selling to minors or the sale of large quantities.
-Prison sentences ranging from one to three years can be imposed if the drugs do not cause serious damage to health, and can be up to six years if they do.
-When aggravating circumstances exist, penalties can be up to 21 years in prison.
+Penalty ranges are determined by the seriousness of the health damage associated with the drugs involved and any aggravating or mitigating circumstances, such as selling to minors or the sale of large quantities.
+Prison sentences ranging from 1 to 3 years can be imposed if the drugs do not cause serious harm to health (such as cannabis), and from 3 to 6 years if they do (such as heroin or cocaine).
+These sentences may be reduced in mitigating circumstances and increased in specified aggravating circumstances up to 18 years in prison.
 In all cases, a fine is also imposed and substances, instruments of crime and profits are confiscated; disqualification from professions is also an option.
 Both legal entities and individuals may be punished.
-Under Article 376, prison sentences (of up to five years) may be reduced if an offender who was dependent on drugs at the time of the crime successfully completes detoxification treatment.
+Under Article 376, prison sentences (of up to 5 years) may be reduced if an offender who was dependent on drugs at the time of the crime successfully completes detoxification treatment.
 With regard to ‘cannabis social clubs’, in 2015, the Spanish Supreme Court clearly stated that ‘organised, institutionalised and persistent cultivation and distribution of cannabis among an association open to new members is considered drug trafficking’.
+Regional attempts to regulate these clubs have been declared unconstitutional.

 New psychoactive substances are controlled by adding them to the lists of substances subject to the Law on the Protection of Citizens’ Security and the Criminal Code, as above.